 This is not an ideal way to inflate an air mattress, but it is better than nothing if you are stuck without a pump or any other option.

-It’s not so bad if you are topping off a self-inflating camping mattress, but otherwise, it’s no fun at all.
+It’s not so bad if you are topping off a self-inflating camping mattress; otherwise, it’s no fun.

 Speaking of self-inflating mattresses, these are a great option if you know you will be without a pump.
 All you need to do is open the valve and let the mattress do its thing.

 You don’t need an air pump, a blow dryer, a leaf blower, or anything else to take with you, just your mattress.
-Self-inflating mattresses have a valve, and when it’s open, it lets air in.
-When the mattress is inflated, simply close the valve to keep the air inside the mattress.
+Self-inflating mattresses have a valve; when it’s open, it lets air in.
+When the mattress is inflated, close the valve to keep the air inside.

 The good news is that once they’re inflated, these mattresses will stay at their desired level until the next time you pack them up.
 You can also top them off by blowing into the valve if you want the mattress to be more firm.

 Self-inflating mattresses work great but take some time to inflate completely.
-You can expect anywhere from 10 minutes or more depending on how big they are and what type of material they’re made out of.
+You can expect anywhere from 10 minutes or more, depending on the size and type of material they’re made of.

 Self-inflating mattresses are more compact and expensive than some run-of-the-mill inflatable mattresses, but the cost is worth it.
-You can go camping without having to worry about pumping up your air mattress.
+You can go camping without worrying about pumping up your air mattress.